raghubetina/syllabus-chapters/README.md

 ## Canvas

 Canvas is our home base.
-Everything that you need can be found by starting from the course's Home Page on Canvas and looking through the links there — assignments, Piazza, office hours, class recordings, reference materials, etc.
+Everything that you need can be found by starting from the course's Home Page on Canvas and looking through the links there — assignments, Ed Discussion, office hours, class recordings, reference materials, etc.

 ## Remote class over Zoom